On the Number of ABC Solutions with Restricted Radical Sizes

 \section{Introduction}

 The abc-conjecture of Masser and Oesterl\'{e} is a famous unifying conjecture in number theory.
 For an integer $n$, let the radical of $n$ be given by $\rad(n) = \prod_{p|n} p$ be the product of its prime divisors.
 The abc-Conjecture states roughly that the equation $A+B+C=0$ has no solutions in highly divisible, relatively prime integers $A, B, C$.In its strong form the conjecture can be stated as follows (\cite[Conjecture 12.2.2]{BG}).

-\begin{conj} For any $\epsilon>0$ there are only finitely many solutions to the equation $A+B+C=0$ in relatively prime integers $A,B,C$ so that $\max(|A|,|B|,|C|) > r(ABC)^{1+\epsilon}.$ \end{conj} For various equivalent versions of the abc-Conjecture and its important consequences in number theory see Bombieri and Gubler \cite[Chapter 12]{BG}.
+\begin{conj} For any $\epsilon >0$ there are only finitely many solutions to the equation $A+B+C=0$ in relatively prime integers $A,B,C$ so that $\max(|A|,|B|,|C|) > \rad(ABC)^{1+\epsilon}.$ \end{conj} For various equivalent versions of the abc-Conjecture and its important consequences in number theory see Bombieri and Gubler \cite[Chapter 12]{BG}.

-Although the abc-Conjecture is not known for any value of $\epsilon$, when the restrictions on $A,B,C$ are loosened there are conjectural predictions of the number of solutions that are more tractable.
+Although the abc-Conjecture is not known to hold for any value of $\epsilon$, when the restrictions on $A, B,$ and $C$ are loosened the conjectural predictions on the number of solutions become more tractable.
 In particular, Mazur \cite{mazur} put forth the following conjecture (stated in slightly different terminology), counting solutions measured in terms of the sizes of their radicals.